 POLITICS AND ECONOMY

-Much of my political writing has appeared in the form of opinion pieces: in Foreign Affairs, for instance, on the BJP’s myopic mid-life crisis; in Foreign Policy, on the Sri Lankan Tamil refugees in India; in the Far Eastern Economic Review, in the form of reviews of books by Kishore Mahbubani, Martha Nussbaum, and Adrian Levy & Catherine Scott-Clark; in The New Republic, on bad foreign correspondence from India.
+Much of my political writing has appeared in the form of opinion pieces: in the New York Times, on the UN’s inaction on Sri Lanka; in Foreign Affairs, on the BJP’s myopic mid-life crisis; in Foreign Policy, on the Sri Lankan Tamil refugees in India; in the Far Eastern Economic Review, in the form of reviews of books by Kishore Mahbubani, Martha Nussbaum, and Adrian Levy & Catherine Scott-Clark; in The New Republic, on bad foreign correspondence from India.

 Reported pieces for Mint include articles from Pilibhit and Sriperumbudur, key constituencies during the 2009 Lok Sabha elections; from Bhilwara, assessing the National Rural Employment Guarantee Act on the ground; from Varanasi, in a three-part series examining the failure of the government’s Ganga Action Plan to clean up the river; and from various cities, on the economics of Mahatma Gandhi’s Hind Swaraj, of the Indian Premier League auctions, of comic-book art, and of vernacular book-selling.
 For Caravan, I wrote a long profile of Subramanian Swamy.

 I also covered the aftermath of the Mumbai terror attacks in 2008, as well as the first anniversary of those attacks; some of those articles can be found here, and a piece for The New Republic blog here.